 Posted on April 17, 2014 at 6:50 PM

-Walter Hubbard is accused of killing pharmacist David Kilgore in an attempted robbery of his pharmacy.
+55-year-old Walter Hubbard is accused of killing pharmacist David Kilgore in an attempted robbery to get Oxycodone from Beach Pharmacy.

 Police say Hubbard then robbed a second pharmacy before leading officers on a chase that stretched for ten miles.

 Court documents show Hubbard was released from jail less than two weeks before his arrest on Monday.

 Hubbard was arrested for violating the conditions of a protective order against him that was taken out by his wife.

 In the original application requesting the order, Hubbard's wife wrote "my spouse has a history of addiction to Oxycodone and continues to use."